-As a continuation of the 10 year Indy Connect planning process, IndyGo underwent a Comprehensive Operational Analysis (COA); a standard five-year assessment.
+As a continuation of the 10-year Indy Connect planning process, IndyGo underwent a Comprehensive Operational Analysis (COA); a standard five-year assessment.
 The COA led to the development of the Marion County Transit Plan, which will significantly improve the local route network and build three rapid transit lines by 2022.
 This total 70% increase in service is possible after a successful voter referendum in November 2016, and a City-County Council enactment of a dedicated income tax.
-The 0.25% income tax will begin collection October 1, 2017, and will provide a local funding stream dedicated to both capital and operational investments to upgrade IndyGo's system.
+The 0.25% income tax will provide a local funding stream dedicated to both capital and operational investments to upgrade IndyGo's system.
+Income Tax collections began on October 1, 2017, and IndyGo was set to get the Transit Income Tax appropriations beginning January 1, 2018.
 Outreach, planning and design are underway as the phased-implementation approach is refined beginning with local route improvements in spring 2017.